dotnet/core-setup/Documentation/design-docs/IJW-activation.md

 # IJW Activation for .NET Core on Windows

-To support all C++/CLI users that wish to use .NET Core, the runtime and hosting APIs must be updated to provide support activation of the managed portion of mixed-mode assemblies.
+To support any C++/CLI users that wish to use .NET Core, the runtime and hosting APIs must be updated to provide support activation of the managed portion of mixed-mode assemblies.
 Without this support, any users of C++/CLI cannot move to .NET Core without using the deprecated Visual C++ compiler `/clr:pure` switch.

 ## Requirements